varunjanga/8puzzle_solver/ReadMe.txt

 Setup and Running
 ------------------------------------------------------------------------

+1.Install Qt.
+  Method-1: (Use this if you want to develop code in Qt-IDE)
-1.Install Qt (The following installs Qt-IDE.) sudo apt-get install qtcreator
+    sudo apt-get install qtcreator

-2.Uninstall qt-at-spi
-  (Found that this was leading to some errors so I removed it) sudo apt-get remove qt-at-spi
+    (Found that qt-at-spi was leading to some errors so I removed it) sudo apt-get remove qt-at-spi

+  Method 2: Run the following commands(if u dont want IDE)
+    sudo apt-get install libqt4-dev
+    sudo apt-get install qmake

 3.Run the command
   qmake && make

 4.Now you can start the program with the executable ./8puzzle

+  Our observation IDA* with Hamming was giving the fastest output.

 ------------------------------------------------------------------------
 Developed by